designhubz-org/android-example/README.md

 ### 3.0

-- Removed the deprecated loadVariations method.
-- Removed the processing of variations returned in onResult callback of startEyearTryon and startMakeupTryon..
-- Removed the deprecated sendUserId.
-- Changed the first parameter of startEyewearTryon/startMakeupTryon method to send userId instead of productId
+- The entry methods `startEyewearTryon(...)` and `startMakeupTryon(...)` now take an `userId` instead of `productId`
-- Added call to loadProduct method to load eyewear and makeup products
+- Added call to `loadProduct` method to load eyewear and makeup products
-- Added onErrorCallback for all methods.
+- Added `onErrorCallback` for all methods.
+- Removed the deprecated `loadVariation` method.
+- Removed the deprecated `sendUserId`.
+- Transparent changes reflecting improvements to infrastructure.

+Check [Usage](#usage) below for an updated reference of any change.

 ## Installation